ceph/ceph/doc/radosgw/multisite.rst

 Configuring Secondary Zones
 ===========================

-Zones that are within a zone group replicate all data in order to ensure that every zone has the same data.
+Zones that are within a zonegroup replicate all data in order to ensure that every zone has the same data.
 When creating a secondary zone, run the following operations on a host identified to serve the secondary zone.